Yvictor/TradingGym/QUICKSTART.md

 ![trading_gym_state](fig/state-01.png)
 - env_id: use `trading_env.available_envs()` to see current implement env
 - obs_data_len: see above image, data windows length of the return state
-- step_len: when call step function in env will roll the windows keep the obs_data_len but slide step_len
+- step_len: when call step function in env will roll the windows keep the obs_data_len but slide step_len
 - df: as above prepare data part, just input the whole data and check the requirement
 - fee: the cost of each transaction.
 - max_position: the max market position for your trading share.